rxj171630/FOSS-Discord-Bot/README.md

 # FOSS-Discord-Bot
-Repository for open-source discord bot.
+Repository for open-source discord bot using Discord.JS v12.

 ## Dependencies
 This bot is designed for Discord.
 The latest version of the discord client can be download from: https://discord.com/download